Akinobu Okada: Playing career

+Coaching career

-He managed the Hanshin Tigers from 2004 to 2008.
-He took charge again as manager of Hanshin ahead of the 2023 NPB season.
+He managed the Hanshin Tigers from 2004 to 2008, leading the team to the Central League pennant in 2005.

 In November 2008, he entered into a contract with the Daily Sports Company as a commentator.
 In 2009, he appeared on Asahi Broadcasting Corporation (ABC, AM radio, Terrestrial TV), Sky A Sports Plus (SKY PerfecTV!, satellite TV) and other broadcasting stations in the Kansai region.

 Okada returned to the field in 2010, managing the Orix Buffaloes from 2010 to 2012.

+On September 26, 2022, Okada was hired to serve as the manager for the Hanshin Tigers, marking his second managerial stint with the club.
+During his first season back in 2023, the Hanshin Tigers defeated Okada's former team he managed, the Orix Buffaloes, 4-3 in the 2023 Japan Series.
+This not only gave Okada a championship as a manager for Hanshin, but also ended the Tigers' championship drought that started back in 1985.
+On October 2, 2024, Okada announced that he would be stepping down following the season.